lesfrost/CWIN17-TensorFlow/README.md

 NC:\> pip install --upgrade tensorflow

-This will result in lots of python scripts being downloaded and will hopefully end with a sucessfully installed message.
+yThis will result in lots of python scripts being downloaded and will hopefully end with a sucessfully installed message.

 Validating your TensorFlow install.
 Follow the instructions to validate your install